traitecoevo/plant/doc/design.md

 translates that to numeric, and not integer (to get the 64 bit precision, I think).

+I've got `r_at` methods for accessing individual items from objects that contain them (Parameters -> Strategy, Species -> Individual and Patch -> Species, etc).
+In the case of the Individual-related bits, these can't go into the base classes because they require templating.

+It's possible that we could inherit from a container class that wraps stuff up, but that's a lot of mucking about for a small amount of duplicated code (plus it won't work for species, as that uses a list not vector for storage anyway).

 ## Public, private & R interface

 I want to test more functions than I actually want to make public, I